 About Me

 My dissertation studies how workers have spoken up about technological change in U.S. workplaces from the 1960s to the present-day.
 I outline the historical scale and scope of workplace protest in the U.S. before examining how workers have used their voice to both aid and impede the integration of technologies into the workplace.
 I examine recent protests around AI workplace technologies and determine who will be most impacted by changes in algorithmic labor and management.
+In my spare time, I read long novels (current project: Ulysses by James Joyce), visit art museums, and open water swim.

 Degrees